choria-io/asyncjobs/overview/scheduled-tasks/index.md

 ## CLI management

-Below a quick overview of the CLI, the CLI is brand new so some aspects might change.
+The CLI is new, and some aspects may change.

-### Adding and Removing Scheduled Tasks
+### Adding and removing scheduled tasks

 ```
 $ ajc task cron add EMAIL_MONTHLY_UPDATE "0 0 1 * *" email:monthly --queue EMAIL --deadline 12h